Tonbridge Circular via Tudeley walk

 - The path swings round to the left and later crosses a side stream on a wooden footbridge.
 In a further 200m, on the other side of a tree boundary, turn left at a path junction (leaving all the waymarked trails).
-Follow the path across a branch of the River Medway into the Racecourse Sportsground?, where there are several ways back to the town centre.
+Follow the path across a branch of the River Medway into the Racecourse Sportsground?.

 Alternative route (¾ km)

-- … continue on a broad pedestrian pathway (River Walk), leaving the WW and MVW.
-You pass Beyond the Grounds (a café) and the pub's beer garden, with a fine view of Tonbridge Castle? across the river.
+- … continue on a broad pedestrian pathway just off to the right (River Walk), leaving the WW and MVW.
+You pass Sixty Five MM Coffee and the pub's beer garden, with a fine view of Tonbridge Castle? across the river.